by Coach Debbie

 In the practical sense, maybe you’re curious what my day-to-day life is like.
 You wonder, yet pray you never find out, am I right?
 It’s a push-pull.
 I’m learning to navigate solo, though I truly am not alone.
 I have loved ones who were and are so present for me in a hundred ways.

-I was a stay-at-home mom; last year I started 2 different business ventures: becoming a fitness instructor to some really fabulous people (I lead 15 group workouts each week) AND of course starting MOMSANITY!!!!
+I was a stay-at-home mom; in 2013 I started 2 different business ventures: becoming a fitness instructor to some really fabulous people (I lead 15 group workouts each week) AND of course starting MOMSANITY!!!!
 Both are extremely overwhelming and time-consuming, yet a great fit.
 And I never appreciated the burden of the “provider” title my husband shouldered until that baton was passed my way.
 It’s challenging…but that goes back to relying on the Lord.

 Once some of the fog lifted after Aaron left earth for heaven, my perspective became even more eternal.
 It’s like I’m able to “zoom out” and prioritize what really matters.
 I rear-ended 2 PARKED cars within months and shrugged it off, for example.
 My children have learned about their Final Destination.
-That everything dies (including 2 frogs and a dog within the past 6 months).
+That everything dies (including 2 frogs and a dog in 6 months).
 That we exist to love God and do His work.
 That they will get to spend every second of eternity with their daddy.

 Grief is not linear.
 Oh, I wish it was.
 Instead, it’s more of a zig-zag spiraling circle.
 One day I’m “accepting” of the fact that I will not likely see that wonderful man’s face for 60 more years.
 The next day I’m in denial that he is gone.
 It’s a blindfolded roller coaster.
 And it’s surreal for me.
 But my steadfast hope is in a God who never leaves me or stops loving me.